 Studio course emphasizing the interaction between design abilities, image and content.
+Prerequisite: ART 110 or consent of instructor.

 ART 121 Design I (0-6)

 Studio course emphasizing the use of design elements and principles as applied to concepts of second dimension.